chulack/SimpleCalculator/README.md

 # SimpleCalculator

 This is a basic web calcultor that uses a semi mvc set up, any audio used was found online with a licence of open source.
-The electron application boilerplates is from  [Quick Start Guide](https://electronjs.org/docs/latest/tutorial/quick-start).
+The electron application boilerplates is from  [Electron-Quick-Start](https://github.com/electron/electron-quick-start).

 **Clone and run for a quick way to see Electron in action.**